RehanyTamas/Udemx_homework/README.md

 The second in the line is 'docker_c_start.yml', the responsibility of which, is to execute four docker-compose files.
 These files can be found in the subfodlers of the 'ansible_playbooks/docker_c_files/' folder.

   1. basic_containers
     * This starts an NGINX and a MariaDB container, as well as a basic hello-world container
     * The former on port 80 the latter on port 3306 (its default)
     * The NGINX container can be accesed ourside of the vm on 'http://localhost:9002/'
     * In the MariaDB container the password of the root has been set to 'root_password'
     * For the MariDB container a user (name: udemx password:udemx_password), a database (name:udemx-db) has been created, these can be modified in the docker-compose file
     * The priviliges of udemx user has also been configured.
 Currently they receive all priviligies.
 This can be modified in the grant_privilige.sql file which is located in the initdb folder next to the docker-compose file.

   2. 'docker_registry'
     * This one starts 2 containers.
 One is for a private docker registry and another to provide it with a ui.
     * The registry can be accessed from the outside on 'http://localhost:9000/.
     * The registry can be configured in the docker-compose file

   3. 'jenkins'
     * This starts a container for a Jenkins server, and another one as a jenkins node.
     * The server can be accessed from the outside on 'http://localhost:9001/'.
     * The Jenkins master has been configured with the usage of Jenkins Configuration as Code'.
-It comes with plugins preinstalled, the node 'worker-1' and a job 'hello_world' created.
+It comes with plugins preinstalled, the node 'worker-1' and a job 'hello_world' created (The job is work-in-progress, and doesn't work yet.).
     * The Jenkins worker is equipped with docker.
-        * If you build the 'hello_world' job it will clone a private github repository, build an image from the Dockerfile that is in it, upload it to the private registry (name:hello_world_jenkins) and the deploys it on the server.
-        * The behaviour of the job can be changed with the 'docker_job.groovy' file , found in the jenkins_master folder.
-        * The new container can be accessed at 'http://localhost:9005/'.

   4. 'json_project'
     * This starts three containers (NGINX,MySQL, and one for the app) to facilitate the app that is also found in the folder.
     * This can be accessed from the outside on 'http://localhost:9003/'.
     * These can be changed by using the files in the folder (docker-compose included)

 The third 'scripts.yml' executes the full_report.sh file, which then executes the others.These can be found in the shell_scripts folder and do the following things: